Tests in English and final report of the camper

 At LuckyKids international camp we often see kids who are very worried about the entry and exit level tests.

 At LuckyKids we know how pressuring the continuous written exams, tests and term tests can be for each child during the school year.
 It is common practice in schools for children to be given surprising tests in order to “punish” and “reproach” their “disobedience” in class.
 A very important factor is that these tests are evaluative – the child is assessed regardless of the nature of the test.
-For this reason, the attitude of the children towards the tests is not surprising.
+That is why the attitude of the children towards control tests should not come as a surprise.

 In combination with all the written exams that children take – matriculations, national assessment, etc., these exams and tests have a very negative impact on the learning process.